hindutva/hindutva.github.io/main/books/vivekAnanda/volume_5/questions_and_answers/393_discussion_at_the_graduate_philosophical.md

 portions of the Vedas came from the Brahmins.
 Most of our great teachers throughout India have been Kshatriyas, and were always universal in their teachings; whilst the Brahmana prophets with two exceptions were very exclusive.
-Râma, Krishna, and Buddha — worshipped as Incarnations of God — were Kshatriyas.
+Rāma, Krishna, and Buddha — worshipped as Incarnations of God — were Kshatriyas.

 *Q*. — Are sects, ceremonies, and scriptures helps to realisation?